-- 8.001 The Tournament Director, in his sole discretion, will interpret these rules.
-His decisions are final.
-The Tournament Director may make additional rules to address situations not presently covered by the rules. - 8.002 No video or audio recording by teams or spectators is permitted.
+- 8.001 The Host Committee, in its sole discretion, will interpret these rules.
+Its decisions are final.
+The Host Committee. may make additional rules to address situations not presently covered by the rules. - 8.002 No video or audio recording by teams or spectators is permitted.
 The Final Round will be videotaped.
 Photographs may be taken at other times as well.
 A student's decision to participate in the tournament constitutes consent to be recorded on videotape or in photographs.
-As a condition of publication and for no monetary compensation, this consent grants South

-Texas College of Law the nonexclusive worldwide rights to reproduce, distribute, and sell any visual material in connection with the student's participation, in whole or in part, in any media, as part of a course book or any other publication and to license these rights to others.
-Consent also grants South Texas College of Law the right to use student's name, voice and image in connection with the published tournament materials.
+As a condition of publication and for no monetary compensation, this consent grants South Texas College of Law Houston the nonexclusive worldwide rights to reproduce, distribute, and sell any visual material in connection with the student's participation, in whole or in part, in any media, as part of a course book or any other publication and to license these rights to others.
+Consent also grants South Texas College of Law Houston the right to use student's name, voice and image in connection with the published tournament materials.